 To compute the Accumulated Overdraft since this initial amount of 1,080,000 AF, WRD takes each consecutive year's Annual Overdraft and replenishment activities and determines the change in storage.
 It adds to or subtracts from the corresponding value from the Accumulated Overdraft.
 Since the base level, the aggregate excess of extractions over recharge has been reduced due to the artificial replenishment activities by LACDPW and WRD at the spreading grounds and seawater barrier wells and the reduction of pumping established by the adjudications and by WRD's In-Lieu Program.
-The Accumulated Overdraft at the end of the previous WY was determined to be 828,665 AF.
-For the current year, the Accumulated Overdraft will be 806,900 AF (estimated).
+The Accumulated Overdraft at the end of the previous WY was determined to be 766,465 AF.
+The Accumulated Overdraft for the current year is estimated at 745,100 AF.

 Table 7 presents information for the previous and current Accumulated Overdraft estimate.
-Theannual changes in storage are presented on Table 8.
+The annual changes in storage are presented on Table 8.